ionlyseespots/ambient-design/README.md

 > Ambient design is methodology for creating layout.

-* Ambient design has 2 base design patterns: landscape & portrait.
+* Ambient design has a core design pattern (landscape & portrait) for the HTML as a presentation format without the need for structure based classes.
-* This allows the HTML to be more fully responsive without the need for structure based classes.
+*
 <pre>
  There are 5 distinct design patterns in ambient design: